artemsheludko/flexible-jekyll/_posts/2016-11-12-555-timer-led-matrix-animations.markdown

-I"�.<h1 id="purpose">Purpose</h1>
+---
+layout: post
+title: 555 Timer Based LED Matrix Animations
+date: 2016-11-12 00:00:00 +0300
+description: Incorporating Interrupts and external timers into an LED matrix project
+img: 555-Animations/555-timer-thumb.jpg # Add image post (optional)
+fig-caption: # Add figcaption (optional)
+tags: [Interrupts, Atmel AVR, Shift Register Multiplexing] # add tag
+---

+# Purpose
-<p>The purpose of the 555 timer-based LED matrix animations project (referred to in
-this report as the “TBMA project”) was to demonstrate how a 555 timer could still be used in the context of microcontrollers, as well as improve programming skills and understanding of the 595 shift register.</p>
+The purpose of the 555 timer-based LED matrix animations project (referred to in this report as the “TBMA project”) was to demonstrate how a 555 timer could still be used in the context of microcontrollers, as well as improve programming skills and understanding of the 595 shift register.

-<p>3 key engineering skills were improved upon in the TBMA project:</p>
+3 key engineering skills were improved upon in the TBMA project:

-<p>Programming skills were improved as a result of having to program a smaller
-microcontroller with less SRAM and program space to work with, as well as having to program two daisy chained shift registers to display the desired images on the LED matrix.
+Programming skills were improved as a result of having to program a smaller microcontroller with less SRAM and program space to work with, as well as having to program two daisy chained shift registers to display the desired images on the LED matrix.
 Soldering skills were highly improved upon during this project